 If your application was posted to arrive before Monday 2 December will be processed.
 Applications posted to arrive after 2 December will be held on file until January, and you will be required to provide additional documents in line with the new rules.
 These documents will be sent to you in January.

 Please read the Inns Data Privacy Notice prior to commencing your application.

-- Admission papers will be available for download from Monday 13 January 2020.
+- Admission papers are not currently available.
 The four Inns are currently closed to new admissions.
 This is to allow for the introduction of new admission rules and forms.

 Your admission papers consist of:

 - a Four Inns of Court and General Council of the Bar Form

 - an Admission Declaration Form